TB-EIT/teaching-prep/clp/02_topic_sre/README.md

 ### 1. Azure Built-in Logs, Metrics, and Dashboards
 0. Capture the screenshots as you progress, submit a zip with them to me over Skype personally, once you're done.
 1. Provision an application/compute service of your choice (not AKS) and deploy an application of your choosing onto it (hello world/starter application is fine).
-2. Adjust the diagnostic setting of your application/compute service to collect all the possible logs and store them into your Log Analytics Workspace.
+2. Adjust the diagnostic setting of your application/compute service to collect all the possible logs and store them in your Log Analytics Workspace.
-3. As you test your application, observe its Azure Monitor metrics and place a number of most relevant metrics (at least three) on your new Azure Dashboard.
+3. As you test your application, observe its Azure Monitor metrics and place a number of the most relevant metrics (at least three) on your new Azure Dashboard.
 4. Configure a metric-based alarm for your application, trigger it, and demonstrate the notifications being sent to your email.
 5. Configure a log-query-based alarm for your application, trigger it, and demonstrate the notifications being sent to your email.
+6. Use at least three built-in metrics and at least one log query to build your own custom Azure Dashboard to observe your service health and operations.
-6. Cleanup your resources.
+7. Cleanup your resources.

 ### 2. Custom Logs, Metrics, and Traces
 0. TODO